-- Amend the Zoning Code to clarify where transitional and supportive housing developments are permitted by right by October 15, 2024. - Amend the Zoning Code to eliminate parking requirements for supportive housing within 0.5 miles of a public transit stop by right by October 15, 2024.
+- Amend the Zoning Code and San Fernando Corridors Specific Plan to clarify where transitional and supportive housing developments are permitted by right by October 15, 2024. - Amend the Zoning Code and San Fernando Corridors Specific Plan to eliminate parking requirements for supportive housing meeting specific requirements within 0.5 miles of a public transit stop by right by October 15, 2024. - Amend the Zoning Code and San Fernando Corridors Specific Plan to define objective findings for approval of a Conditional Use Permit for large community care facilities (seven residents or more) and provide certainty for outcome.